The Oracle of the Moon

 Presentation

 1533, Calabria.
 Giovanni Tratore's life is turned upside down by his encounter with Elena, a Venetian noblewoman whose ship has run aground near his village.
 Once the Venetians have left, Giovanni is haunted by the desire to find the young woman again.
-Driven by this insane passion, the peasant leaves his native region and travels up Italy to Venice.
-The quest for love then becomes an initiatory journey, punctuated by encounters with strange and erudite characters, but also a theological thriller when Giovanni is entrusted by an astrologer with a letter bearing an explosive message intended for the Pope...
+Driven by this overwhelming passion, the peasant leaves his native region and travels up Italy to Venice.
+His quest for love becomes a journey of initiation, punctuated by encounters with strange and erudite characters, but also a theological thriller when Giovanni is entrusted by an astrologer with a letter bearing an explosive message intended for the Pope…

-A historical fresco whose plot takes place in the heart of a 16th century haunted by religious and philosophical quarrels, a novel of love and adventure, a meditation on the theme of destiny and free will, L'Oracle della Luna is a captivating tale that takes us from the palaces to the prisons of Venice, from the monasteries of Mount Athos to the corsairs' penal colony of Algiers, from Jerusalem to the ghetto of Cyprus.
+A historical epic whose plot unfolds in the heart of a 16th century haunted by religious and philosophical quarrels, a novel of love and adventure, a meditation on the theme of destiny and free will, L'Oracle della Luna is a captivating tale that takes us from the palaces to the prisons of Venice, from the monasteries of Mount Athos to the corsair prison of Algiers, from Jerusalem to the ghetto of Cyprus.

 - Albin Michel, October 4, 2006 – 624 pages – EAN: 978-2226173515